Here’s what you need to know about

 If you are unable to resolve all issues in your divorce, you will have to go to trial and have a judge decide the issues for you.

-If you and your spouse resolve all issues prior to trial, you can settle your case.
+If you and your spouse resolve all issues before trial, you can settle your case.
 You will present a written settlement agreement to the court.
 If approved, your divorce will be finalized without a trial.

-Having a knowledgeable and understanding Washington divorce attorney will make all the difference.
+Having a knowledgeable and understanding Washington state divorce attorney will make all the difference.